Skip to content

 # FairFace model

-result = fairface.predict(image, face.bbox)
+result = fairface.predict(image, face)

 print(f"{result.sex}, {result.age_group}, {result.race}")